Andalusia Takes Control of Flexible Accommodation and Gives Local Councils the Power to Limit it

 The Junta seeks to lay the foundations for a more sustainable tourism model that offers legal certainty to operators and, at the same time, provides local councils with the necessary tools to organise their territory and protect the general interest.
 It is a clear commitment to a future where quality, coexistence and professional management are the pillars of the sector.

-The next edition Vitur Summit 2026 will take place in Malaga on Thursdays 13 and 14 May and will once again be the meeting point for operators, investors and companies in the sector to boost their business, establish strategic alliances with the different agents involved and gain access to all the latest news, trends and opportunities in the sector from leading speakers and companies.
+The next Vitur events will be held in Madrid el 8 de octubre and in Seville on November 26th, and will once again be the meeting point for operators, investors and companies in the sector to boost their business, establish strategic alliances with the various stakeholders involved and access all the news, trends and opportunities in the sector from leading speakers and companies.

 Continue reading